Working Procedures – covid-19 guidance

 Many of your customers are looking for reassurance before booking.
 They will want to know what steps you are taking to reduce the risks as you come to work in their home.

 See the sample procedures below.
 We have brought together a range of procedures and how to communicate them.
 We’ve covered the basics.
-You’ll need to pick and choose what suits you and remove or add anything that you think appropriate.
+You’ll need to choose what suits you and remove or add anything that you think appropriate.